Frequently Asked Questions

-To hold your space for the live program, the first payment is due 10 days before the program begins.
-For the teleseries, the first payment is due before the first session.
-For both programs, the second payment will be due during the first week (cash, check or billed to your credit card) and the third and final payment will be due during the second week of the program.
-For the live and telecoaching program, the materials fee is included in the first payment.
+To hold your space for the live program, the first payment is due 10 days before the program begins, the second payment is due during the first week, and the third and final payment is due one month later.
+For the tele-coaching series, the first payment is due before the first session.
+The second payment will be billed to your credit card 25 days later and the third and final payment will be billed 25 days after that.
+For the live and tele-coaching program, the materials fee is included in the first payment.

 What kind of refund policy is there?

 I’m committed to providing you the highest level of satisfaction when taking this program.
 If you find within the first 7 days from the program start date that you are not satisfied with the program, you may request a prorated refund of your payment less a $100 processing charge.
+For payments made via PayPal, PayPal fees will not be refunded.
 Refunds will be issued in the same form of payment made and may take up to three weeks to process.
 No refunds are allowed after the first 7 days.
 Materials fees of $85 are non-refundable.

 Refund requests must be made in writing to Julie@overeatingrecovery.com.